 A woman and an experienced dentist, I finished dental school and multiple internships in my native Jordan as an honors student.
-A young woman fully devoted to dentistry and oral health, for the last several years I have been building a new home with my family in the United States and I am now a citizen by marriage.
+Wholly devoted to dentistry and oral health, I have been building a new home with my family in the United States for the last several years, and I am now a citizen by marriage.
 It is my sincere hope to return to my field, the practice of dentistry, here in America.
-Towards this end, I have been working hard towards preparing myself for advancement in dentistry here in the USA, as much as possible given the fact that I have also become the mother of two beautiful daughters.
-I hope to be selected to compliment the diversity of an advanced placement DDS/DMD Program for International Dentists.
+To this end, I have been working hard to prepare myself for advancement in dentistry here in the USA as much as possible, given that I have also become the mother of two beautiful daughters.
+I hope to be selected to complement the diversity of an advanced placement DDS/DMD Program for International Dentists.

-I hope to be selected for an IDP Program based on my diligence and promise, and the fact that I feel called to dental missionary work on behalf of the increasing number of refugees from neighboring countries now making my native Jordan home.
-With no end in sight for widespread conflict in neighboring Iraq and especially Syria, I feel my calling all the way to my bones to help, every time I turn on the news and see the pictures of the devastation.
-Providing oral health care to those who have been fortunate enough to escape the violence would not only be a profound privilege but I see it as my duty to help these refugees.
-Every day that I give my all to my studies in an IDP program, I will be focused on the contribution that I intend to make to the underserved back home in our desperately troubled Middle East after completing your program.
+I hope to be selected for an IDP Program based on diligence and promise.
+I feel called to dental missionary work on behalf of the increasing number of refugees from neighboring countries now making my native Jordan home.
+With no end to the widespread conflict in neighboring Iraq and especially Syria, I feel my calling to my bones to help every time I turn on the news and see the pictures of the devastation.
+Providing oral health care to those fortunate enough to escape the violence would be a profound privilege since I see it as my duty to help these refugees.
+Every day I give my all to my studies in an IDP program; I will focus on the contribution I intend to make to the underserved back home in our desperately troubled Middle East after completing your program.
 I have always been very serious, mature for my age, and sensitive to the pain of those around me.
 Much of this has to do with that fateful night when I was barely two years old when a terrible accident occurred that would scar (and empower) me for life.
 Of humble origins in Jordan, I was born and raised for several years in a small village where people had little option but to boil water with great frequency in primitive conditions; and no matter what precautions were taken, accidents occurred.
-One snowy night when conditions were especially trying, the boiling water spilled all over my leg; as a result, my first and most vibrant memories are of sustained and enduring, terrible pain.
-My foundational awareness of pain and suffering helps me to be empathize with my patients and to find special joy in alleviating their pain and discomfort.
+One snowy night when conditions were especially trying, the boiling water spilled all over my leg; as a result, my first and most vibrant memories are of terrible, sustained, and enduring pain.
+My foundational awareness of pain and suffering helps me empathize with my patients and empathizefind special joy in alleviating their pain and discomfort.

-In my small village in Jordan, women spend a lot of time doing embroidery work, which I began learning as a toddler.
-Decorating fabric using tiny needles to apply colorful thread.
-Thus, there has been a conceptual continuity throughout my life finding enjoyment in intricate work in small spaces, one of the reasons why I became a dentist.
-My heart is invested into the details of a strong aesthetic filling, or how to capture the greatest detail in my prosthetics work impressions.
-I was the only one in my class who finished the very long list of conservative course clinic requirements.
-I remember my prosthodontics supervisor telling me after delivering the complete denture for one of my patients, that this is the first time he saw a patient happy and laughing as much as this, despite the lengthy processing appointments for dentures and the complications that this patient faced as an elderly person.
-This made me very proud because it’s exactly what I want to be, the dentist who does not only treat the oral cavity but a one who treats patients holistically, providing them with the greatest comfort possible.
+In my small village in Jordan, women spend much time doing embroidery work.
+I began learning as a toddler—decorating fabric using tiny needles to apply colorful thread.
+Thus, there has been a conceptual continuity throughout my life.
+Finding enjoyment in intricate work in small spaces is one of the reasons why I became a dentist.
+My heart is invested in the details of a complete aesthetic filling or how to capture the most incredible detail in my prosthetics work impressions.
+I was the only one in my class who finished the long list of conservative course clinic requirements.
+I remember my prosthodontics supervisor telling me after delivering the complete denture for one of my patients that this was the first time he saw a patient happy and laughing as much as this, despite the lengthy processing appointments for dentures and the complications this patient faced as an older adult.
+This made me very proud because it’s exactly what I want to be, the dentist who does not only treat the oral cavity but one who treats patients holistically, providing them with the most incredible comfort possible.

-Working as a Dental Assistant in one of New England’s busiest dental offices has helped me to come a long way at being able to provide optimal dental services for each and every one of the vast diversity of patients that pass through our doors.
-We treat the poor and the rich the same, laboring each day to provide the best treatment possible to all, adults, children, the elderly, patients with special needs – many if not most at a discount price that they are able to afford.
+Working as a Dental Assistant in one of New England’s busiest dental offices has helped me come a long way in providing optimal dental services for every one of the vast diversity of patients that pass through our doors.
+We treat the poor and the rich the same, laboring each day to provide the best treatment possible to all adults, children, the elderly, and patients with special needs – many if not most, at a discount price they can afford.

-Two months after I began working as a Dental Assistant, I received a long letter from one of our patients expressing how grateful she was.
-I was so much happy and at the same time I was shocked because I did only what everyone should do, treating all patients with mercy and empathy.
-I did what I do every day with every patient, doing the best to understand their needs, concerns and stories, then educating them concerning what they need to know to the best of my knowledge.
-I am pleased that I have recently been chosen to soon begin serving as the lead assistant.
+Two months after working as a Dental Assistant, I received a long letter from one of our patients expressing how grateful she was.
+I was so happy, and at the same time, I was shocked because I did only what everyone should do, treat all patients with mercy and empathy.
+I did what I do daily with every patient, doing my best to understand their needs, concerns, and stories, then educating them concerning what they need to know.
+I am pleased that I have recently been chosen to begin soon serving as the lead assistant.

-I am also planning to start a preceptorship at XXX University this coming August, seeking to broaden my experience with respect to dental education in the USA.
-I have met many challenges so far in my dental journey and I owe great thanks to my hero husband and supportive family who stand behind me 100%.
-I passed both boards while I was pregnant and we now have two daughters aged 2 and 3.
-Someday in the not-so-distant future, I envision my daughters helping me with decorations and public relations as well, when I begin my own dental practice.
+I am also planning to start a preceptorship at XXX University this coming August, seeking to broaden my experience concerning dental education in the USA.
+I have met many challenges in my dental journey, and I owe great thanks to my hero husband and supportive family, who stand behind me 100%.
+I passed both boards while pregnant, and we now have two daughters, aged 2 and 3.
+Someday in the not-so-distant future, I envision my daughters helping me with decorations and public relations when I begin my dental practice.